 This sheds light on the way mindsets reflect the impact of strategies, business challenges, leadership styles, and subcultures that exist within the organization.

-Mapping mindsets case study example
+Mapping mindsets case study example in digital innovation

 Our client, a global leader in its industry, sought our support to improve its innovation capability as a lever for achieving its organisational growth objectives.
 Initially, by seeking our advice in the purchase of a digitized ideation platform, and whether the current organisational culture would support, embrace and enable its implementation, or not.